IT3049C/Empty-Repository/README.md

 ## Checklist:
 - [ ] fill out the self evaluation and Reflection
+- [ ] setup github pages for this project
 - [ ] submit the repository link on Canvas

 ## Self-Evaluation: